dbmcclain/Lisp-Actors/xTActors/secure-channel/README.md

 Clients initiate communications by choosing a fresh UUID to represent them at the server, a random 256-bit secret integer and the corresponding random ECC point expressed in Elligator encoding.

-The client then sends the server this random ECC Point plus a short packet of information encrypted to the server's public key multiplied by the secret integer.
+The client then sends the server this random ECC Point plus a short packet of information encrypted to the hash of the server's public key multiplied by the secret integer.
 The server can derive the decryption key by multiplying the random ECC point by their secret key.
 The info packet contains the service desired, currently +SERVER-CONNECT-ID+, the UUID chosen to represent the client over the socket connection, and the client's public key ID.